Azure-Samples/azure-spring-boot-samples/cache/spring-cloud-azure-starter/spring-cloud-azure-sample-cache/README.md

 terraform -chdir=./terraform apply -auto-approve
 ```

-It may take a few minutes to run the script.
+It may take around 15 minutes to run the script.
 After successful running, you will see prompt information like below:

 ```shell